Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Directionality on nuclear recoils in the keV-range

-To confirm this tendency, we have implemented a Monte-Carlo simulation that generates $n$ initial primary electrons clouds placed at the center of the detector ($z = 12.5\,\mathrm{cm}$) and that drifts them towards the grid.
-In this simulation, the scattering angle $\theta$ is fixed and it enables to determine the proton kinetic energy, $E_p$, from Eq.~(\ref{eq:recoilE}) with $E_n=27\,\mathrm{keV}$; $E_p$ is then converted into ionization energy using our measured IQF; the primary electrons clouds are obtained from \texttt{SRIM}; and the diffusion coefficients and drift velocity are retrieved from \texttt{Magboltz}.
+To confirm these tendencies, we have implemented a Monte-Carlo simulation that generates $n$ initial primary electrons clouds placed at the center of the detector ($z = 12.5\,\mathrm{cm}$) and that drifts them towards the grid.
+In this simulation, the scattering angle $\theta$ is fixed and it enables the determination of the proton kinetic energy, $E_p$, from Eq.~(\ref{eq:recoilE}) with $E_n=27\,\mathrm{keV}$; $E_p$ is then converted into ionization energy using our measured IQF; the primary electrons clouds are obtained from \texttt{SRIM}; and the diffusion coefficients and drift velocity are retrieved from \texttt{Magboltz}.
 In other words, we model $n$ proton recoils induced by elastic collisions with $27\,\mathrm{keV}$ neutrons in the detector.
-We then use the Dris and Alexopoulos model to determine the Flash signals induced by such clouds.
+The correlation between the longitudinal charge density and the polar angle is presented in Figure~\ref{fig:longitudinalChargeDensity}.
+The next step uses the Dris and Alexopoulos model to determine the Flash signals induced by the simulated clouds.
 We finally apply our deconvolution and we consequently determine \texttt{IonDuration}.
 The results are presented in Figure~\ref{fig:thetaVsDuration}.
-As expected, the simulations show a correlation between \texttt{IonDuration} and the polar angle that can be described in first approximation by an inverse cosine function.
-The simplicity of this function enables to easily adapt it to each experimental working conditions.
+As expected, the simulations show a correlation between \texttt{IonDuration} and the polar angle that can be described, in a first approximation, by an inverse cosine function.
+The simplicity of this function allows to easily adapt it to each experimental working condition.

 The measurement of \texttt{IonDuration} (obtained from the deconvolution of the Flash signal) provides an indirect determination of the scattering angle for a neutron field aligned with the Z-axis of the detector.
 This procedure only relies on the Flash signal that has a low detection threshold (lower than the anode's one) and is consequently sensitive to low-energy recoils.
-We also emphasizes that this method gets more precise when the gain increases with direct advantages for searches dedicated to the low-energy region.
+We also emphasize that this method gets more precise when the gain increases with direct advantages for searches dedicated to the low-energy region.
 Finally, this approach based on the Flash signal can be coupled with the standard method of 3D track reconstruction from the anode.
 It then offers a redundancy on the measurement of the polar angle.